nualagr/dargan-health-foods/TESTING.md

 &#9745; Receive an order confirmation email.

-A Success Toast and the loading of Checkout Success page informs the user that their payment has been processed and that their order has been accepted.
-It also confirms the email address to which the Order Confirmation email is being sent.
+The redirection to the 'Checkout Success' page and a Success Toast message inform the user that their payment has been processed and that their order has been accepted.
+Text within the page and the toast confirm the email address to which the Order Confirmation email is being sent.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-order-confirmation-mobile-device.png "Screenshot of the Success toast and order confirmation on a mobile device.")